Malaysian Borneo is a magical place filled with culture and more importantly wildlife. Here are some of the great things you can see and do in Borneo.

 Our guide, who had lived his entire life in that jungle, said he had never seen anything like it.

-Of all the places we have traveled around the world, Malaysian Borneo has given us some of the most unforgettable wildlife experiences.
-These adorable wild piglets aren’t the only creatures we saw on our travels there – we also encountered orangutans, proboscis monkeys, enormous monitor lizards, bright green snakes and much more.
+Of all the places we have traveled around the world, the tropical rainforests of Malaysian Borneo have given us some of the most unforgettable wildlife experiences.
+These adorable wild piglets aren’t the only incredible wildlife creatures we saw on our travels there.
+We also encountered wild orangutans, proboscis monkeys, long-tailed macaques, enormous monitor lizards, bright green snakes, and much more in their natural habitat.

 How to Get to Malaysian Borneo